SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner.md

 |     sonarsource/sonar-scanner-cli
 | ```
 | [[warning]]
-| |When running the container as a non-root user you have to make sure the user has read and write access to the directories you are mounting (like your source code or scanner cache directory), otherwise you may encounter permission related problems.
+| |When running the container as a non-root user you have to make sure the user has read and write access to the directories you are mounting (like your source code or scanner cache directory), otherwise you may encounter permission-related problems.

 [[collapse]]
 | ## Caching scanner files